 Make sure you understand how the rest of the family feels before asking for their participation in a family meeting.
 Catch up with family members beforehand to gauge their views.
 While you may not feel comfortable having a prescribed agenda to discuss with them, it may help to at least write down what your concerns are and what you believe the family conversation should achieve.
 Next time you’re at your parents’ home take a good look around.
 Consider what maintenance is required over the next few years.
 Research what retirement living options are available.
 This website has a wealth of information on retirement village living, including answers to commonly asked questions.
 Arrange some time with your siblings to visit a retirement village together, so that you are well informed on the options available.
-Cardinia Waters Village in leafy Pakenham, award winning Point Cook Village or the new development of Beleura Village in the idyllic Victorian seaside community of Mornington are some model examples of Melbourne retirement villages that welcome visitors and can answer the common questions often raised.
+Cardinia Waters Village in leafy Pakenham, award winning Point Cook Village, Beleura Village in the idyllic Victorian seaside community of Mornington or Martha Cove Village in Safety Beach are some model examples of Melbourne retirement villages that welcome visitors and can answer the common questions often raised.
 You may even want to pull together a checklist of topics to cover off with your parents to help open up and guide the conversation.

 2 – Start the conversation.
 Be empathetic.
 Be candid.

 This is the hard part.
 Think of it as an opportunity that you are opening up for your parents.
 As a family you are planning to be collaborative and proactive with your parents’ priorities at the heart of the discussion.
 You’re offering them support in the planning process.
 You’re not making decisions for them.
 Ideally there’ll be an opportunity to kick off the conversation with the natural flow of conversation.
 Perhaps they’ve expressed frustration with the amount of work to do around the house or they’re discussing a friend’s recent health scare with you.

 Here are some conversation starter examples if you need some help:

 - “How do you feel about staying in this house over the years to come?”